-Like Alberta, Saskatchewan has implemented an output-based pricing system applicable to large emitters pursuant to its MRGGA and related regulations including the MRGGR.
+Like Alberta, Saskatchewan has implemented an output-based pricing system applicable to large emitters pursuant to its Management and Reduction of Greenhouse Gases Act (Saskatchewan) ("MRGGA") and related regulations including the Management and Reduction of Greenhouse Gases (Reporting and

+General) Regulations (Saskatchewan) ("MRGGR").
 Large emitters under the MRGGR are facilities in certain sectors that emit 25,000 or more tonnes of CO2e per year, and those that emit 10,000 tonnes of CO2e per year and who opt-in to the MRGGR.
 Annual emission intensity reduction requirements are specific to the product produced by the applicable regulated facility and increase in stringency over time in prescribed increments.
 Like Alberta's TIER, persons responsible for such regulated facilities must file annual compliance reports demonstrating their compliance.
 Compliance options include physical abatement of emissions, using emission offsets, using emission performance credits, purchasing technology fund credits, or a combination of the foregoing.